ifu97224/grocery_recommender/README.md

 The recommender system is built utilizing matrix factorization techniques commonly used in recommender systems (specifically ALS) but also combines ML classification models and a simple DNN that add contextual features e.g. average customer purchase cycle for an item in order to predict the probability that a customer will purchase an item in a given week.

+#### Motivation

+The project was completed as a capstone submission for the Udacity Machine Learning Engineer Nanodegree.
+The final submission can be viewed in the PDF titled 'Udacity ML Engineer Capstone Submission' in the repo

 #### Data required to run the code

 The data used to build the recommender system was provided open source by Dunnhumby, a global leader in retail analytics.
 The dataset contained a sample of 117 weeks of ‘real’ customer data from a large grocery store constructed to replicate typical pattern found in in-store data to allow the development of algorithms in a (near) real-world environment.
 The dataset can be downloaded from the following location: